David-Carlson/David-Carlson.github.io/_wip/2016-12-01-blackbody-simulation.md

 are the initial results:
 {% include image-grid.html image-set=page.scale class="col=xs-12" %}
 As you can see, each sphere has the correct hue as they increase in temperature.
+We quickly realized that our equation has a flaw; As temperature doubles, the energy emitted goes up 16 fold!
+This meant that the image was nigh-impossible to expose with our virtual cameras.
+We ended up using a mixture of HDR and scaling the intensity of light to reasonable bounds.
+{% include image-grid.html image-set=page.bright class="col-xs-12" %}